kiewic/PowerBI-WaffleChart/tools/CertificateSetup.md

 #HTTPS Certificate Setup

-To be access your visual through PowerBI you need to add a trusted certificate for localhost.
+To access your visual through PowerBI you need to add a trusted certificate for localhost.
 This will allow PowerBI to load the visual assets in your browser without a security warning.

 ##Adding Certificate